-7. Protected conversations and settlement agreements
+8. Protected conversations and settlement agreements

-In the City, a likely route is for your employer to circumvent the above procedures and offer you a settlement agreement on a confidential basis and ask you to seek independent legal advice on its terms.
+In the City, a common scenario is for the employer to circumvent the above procedures and offer a severance package or termination payment under a settlement agreement.
+Such an offer will be made on a confidential basis and independent legal advice would be needed on the settlement agreement.
 The written agreement will set out terms that will seek to buy you out of any contractual, statutory and other claims you may have (such as unfair dismissal), by offering you compensation.
-The settlement agreement will ask you to waive any claims in return for signing the agreement.
-A standard contribution to legal fees for you to obtain advice on the terms and effect of the agreement is usual.
-Any negotiations on the terms of the agreement will be confidential and are unlikely to be admissible in any proceedings, unless your employer behaves in a particularly improper manner towards you during the protected discussions.
+The settlement agreement will ask you to waive any claims that you have in return for signing the agreement.
+A standard contribution to legal fees for you to obtain advice on the terms and effect of the agreement is usual, but often negotiable if the advice you need is more involved.
+Any the terms of the agreement will be negotiations o n confidential and are unlikely to be admissible in any proceedings unless your employer behaves in a particularly improper manner towards you during the protected discussions.

-Brahams Dutt Badrick French LLP are a leading specialist employment law firm based in the City.
+Brahams Dutt Badrick French LLP are a leading specialist employment law firm based at Bank in the City.
 We are experienced in advising on severance packages arising from redundancy processes and getting clients the best deals whilst protecting their reputations.
-If you would like any further advice on redundancy and the topics discussed in this article please contact us on 020 3828 0350 or at info@bdbf.co.uk https://www.youtube.com/watch?v=vVKvgZjmcCA&t=6s
+If you would like any further advice on redundancy and the topics discussed in this article, please contact Paula Chan (paulachan@bdbf.co.uk), Amanda Steadman (amandasteadman@bdbf.co.uk) or your usual BDBF contact.
+You can also reach us on 020 3828 0350 or at info@bdbf.co.uk.